 Fire Prevention Month is not a festive celebration.
 It is a reminder to be extra careful.
 Let us all do our share in the promotion of public safety awareness and disaster preparedness as fire is considered a human-induced (man-made) calamity.

-Beware of the ravages of fire that may cause havoc to you, your loved ones or anybody else.
+Beware of the ravages of a fire that may cause havoc to you, your loved ones, or anybody else.
 Be fire safety-conscious to save lives and property not only during March but all throughout the year.